try-econome/ForgeLinked/README.md

 ## Listening Events

-ForgeLink allows you to listen to specific Lavalink events.
+ForgeLinked allows you to listen to specific Lavalink events.
 To do this, define them inside the `events` object:

 ```js
 const lavalink = new ForgeLink({